macaroni-os/mark-devkit/README.md

 * `builtin-pypi`: this generator permits to use Pypi JSON API to retrieve releases

+* `builtin-json`: this generator permits to parse JSON remote content and retrieve the list of versions availables using JSONPath syntax.

 * `custom`: this generator permits to call external script (Bash, Python, etc.) and generate ebuild and Manifest.

+## Extensions

+In order to manage special packages where it's needed to add additional tarballs, for example with Golang vendor dependencies it's possible to use the *extensions*.
+The availables *extensions* at the moment are:

+* `custom`: this extension permits to run external script (Bash, Python, etc.) and generate additional tarballs for the generated package.

+* `golang`: this extention like before in metatools generates the Golang vendor bundle tarballs to use with packages without *vendor* directory.

+* `rust`: this extension generates the Rust crates bundle tarballs.

+* `git-submodules`: this extension generates the bundle tarballs with the files of the git submodules used in the upstream project.

 ## Definitions